Brand Names: Ziagen

 What is abacavir (Ziagen)?

-Abacavir is used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
+Abacavir is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
+This medicine is for adults and children who are at least 3 months old.
 Abacavir is not a cure for HIV or AIDS.

-Abacavir may also be used for other purposes not listed in this medication guide.
+Abacavir may also be used for purposes not listed in this medication guide.

 What are the possible side effects of abacavir (Ziagen)?